lillyoh/happybdaysarah/README.md

 - Single page application built with React
 - Confetti animation on webpage load
 - React Portals for modal components
-- Click modal to flip a card
+- Click a card to flip open
 - Personalized video, photo, and text content in each card

 ### Credits